-Q: Water polo is not a sport everyone knows deep; how and when did you start your interest for this hobby?
+Water polo is not a sport everyone knows deep; how and when did you start your interest in this hobby?

 All started when I was twelve years old.
-I used to practice Judo but due to some postural problems I had to get back swimming.
-In swimming classes I was invited to experiment a water polo training.
+I used to practice Judo but due to some postural problems, I had to get back swimming.
+In swimming classes, I was invited to experiment a water polo training.
 I liked it, so I stayed.

-A: Well, they were a federated team, the guys that would be part of my team.
-But I passed 2 years in the formation team, because my parents did not let me train until late hours.
+Well, they were a federated team, the guys that would be part of my team.
+But I passed 2 years in the formation team because my parents did not let me train until late hours.
 The trainings started only at 8:30 PM.
 The year I really started playing with my team, I entered as a federated.
-In that year we would compete the national championship and my parents had the pressure to let me be part of the federated team, since they would need a new goalkeeper.
+In that year we would compete for the national championship and my parents had the pressure to let me be part of the federated team since they would need a new goalkeeper.

 I have to train every day.
-Every day is important, because it is a sport that played inside the water.
+Every day is important because it is a sport that played inside the water.
 Since we are not in our natural ambient, we must train all days to improve or just to maintain our physical preparation, our technique and our tactics.
-Well, we rest at weekends, when there is no match or a supplementary training.
+Well, we rest at weekends, when there is no match or supplementary training.

 Time was my enemy during university and during my second job.
 In those periods I had to decrease the number of trainings per week, sometimes drastically since I also worked in shifts.
 Time was responsible also for changing teams: I left a federated team that was disputing the leadership of the first division championship and started playing in my university team.
 Which was not a federated team but at least, that year it started playing in the second division (Portugal has two divisions with eight to ten teams each, typically).

-A: As a goalkeeper I do not have a specific trainer (or coach).
+As a goalkeeper, I do not have a specific trainer (or coach).
 Because of my experience and many years as a goalkeeper, I am responsible for my training and sometimes for the preparation of the younger goalkeepers as well.
-In some countries were water polo is played professionally, goalkeepers count on dedicated coaches, but is not the case in Portugal.
+In some countries where water polo is played professionally, goalkeepers count on dedicated coaches but is not the case in Portugal.
 Since I integrated my university team, I was named as captain (and sometimes coach) and I was also responsible for preparing my team for each game.

-Mentally, I try to remember all my mistakes and to think how I can correct them during trainings and matches in all aspects: physical, reactional, technical and specific situations that may happen.
+Mentally, I try to remember all my mistakes and to think about how I can correct them during pieces of training and matches in all aspects: physical, reactional, technical and specific situations that may happen.

-Q: What kind of benefits do you think water polo gives you, personal and professionally?
+What kind of benefits do you think water polo gives you, personally and professionally?

 Water polo benefits me personally and professionally in the same measure.
-I can’t measure one more than other.
-Sport has always been my scape, a reset.
+I can’t measure one more than others.
+Sport has always been my escape, a reset.
 It also has taught me much and mould me as a person and as a professional.
-With water polo I learnt to be disciplined, to be a leader, to overcome challenges, to learn from mistakes, to be always prepared, to improve myself, to work as a team, to win but also to lose and rise again, and to do that every single day and every single moment of the game.
+With water polo, I learnt to be disciplined, to be a leader, to overcome challenges, to learn from mistakes, to be always prepared, to improve myself, to work as a team, to win but also to lose and rise again, and to do that every single day and every single moment of the game.
 As well as in life.

 Recently, I find it hard to get time to do BTT and bodyboard.
 Climbing and guitar are pending.
 My guitar is resting near my sofa and it has been several days since the last time I played it (I will play it today!).